anagha-google/cloud-composer-setup-foundations/README.md

 This repository includes hands-on-lab modules that cover provisioning the foundational infrastructure and security in GCP for Cloud Composer 2 based Data Analytics projects.

 ## Motivation and Audience
-Simplify the journey of a Data Analytics Architect/Engineer persona on GCP, by educating on intricacies of foundational setup, unblocking and improving speed to productivity in their core competency
+Simplify the journey of a Data Analytics Architect/Engineer persona on GCP, by educating on intricacies of foundational setup, unblocking and improving speed to productivity in their core competency.
+For the GCP Customer Engineer, the hands on labs cover provisioning in **Argolis**.

 ## Structure
 The repository contains modules that are deliberately detailed with sequential steps (versus fully scripted, automated) to provide an understanding of what is involved.